-- Care leavers must demonstrate a minimum of two years continuous residency in the borough up to the point their accommodation is provided under section 22A of the Children's Act 1989 and some of this residency must have occurred before the age of 16 years.
-Supporting documentation must be provided. - Social housing tenants who were nominated by the council to their current property located in the borough will be exempt from the local connection qualification.
+- A care leaver, who is the responsibility of Surrey County Council, is exempt from the local connection criteria of this scheme until they reach the age of 25.
+Evidence from the individual's Personal Advisors or Social Worker needs to be provided.
+On reaching the age of 25, their application will be re-assessed as a non-care leaver. - Social housing tenants who were nominated by the council to their current property located in the borough will be exempt from the local connection qualification. - Where an applicant has been assisted by the Council through the Prevention or Relief Duty to secure privately rented accommodation inside or outside of the borough, they will be assessed as having a local connection whilst they remain in that accommodation. - Where someone is placed in supported housing (to prevent homelessness) outside of the borough or inside the borough by the Council and/or other public agencies such as the Community Mental Health Team they will be assessed as having a local connection only where they met the following local connection qualification at the time of placement.
+In this situation the local connection is: residency in our borough six out of the last 12 months or three out of the last five years or a mother / father / brother / sister / adult son or daughter residing in the borough continuously for the last five years and still resident or applicant is employed in the borough whilst they remain in that accommodation or the Council continues to owe a homelessness duty to them.

-- Where an applicant has been assisted by the Council with privately rented accommodation through a rent deposit / rent in advance scheme endorsed by the Council (to prevent homelessness) they will be assessed as having a local connection whilst they remain in that accommodation or continue to be assisted by the council. - Where someone is placed in supported housing (to prevent homelessness) outside of the borough or inside the borough by the Council and/or other public agencies such as the Community Mental Health Team they will be assessed as having a local connection only where they met the following local connection qualification at the time of placement.
-In this situation the local connection is: residency in our borough six out of the last 12 months or three out of the last five years or a mother / father / brother / sister resident in the borough continuously for the last five years and still resident or applicant is employed in the borough. - Where, for example, applicants are fleeing domestic abuse or other serious violence for whom returning to their area of origin would place them at serious risk, and there is third party evidence that can be verified of the risk for example from a statutory agency such as the Police, Probation, Adult Social Care and Children's Services.
+- Where, for example, applicants are fleeing domestic abuse or other serious violence for whom returning to their area of origin would place them at serious risk, and there is third party evidence that can be verified of the risk for example from a statutory agency such as the Police, Probation, Adult Social Care and Children's Services.
 The information will be reviewed on a case by case basis and a decision made on whether the exemption should be granted. - Applicants referred through the Witness Protection Scheme do not need to fulfil the local connection criteria.
-Proof is required to show compliance with other local qualification criteria on income, rent and Council tax and anti-social behaviour. - Where the applicant provides documentary evidence that can be verified that they have an exceptional circumstance which establishes a local connection to the borough.
+Proof is required to show compliance with other local qualification criteria on income, rent arrears and anti-social behaviour. - Where the applicant provides documentary evidence that can be verified that they have an exceptional circumstance which establishes a local connection to the borough.
 The decision and reasons on whether a local connection has been established will be recorded.